cucumber-rs/cucumber/book/src/cli.md

           [env: CUCUMBER_FILTER_TAGS=]

+      --shard <INDEX/TOTAL>
+          Runs only the selected shard of filtered scenarios

   -i, --input <glob>
           Glob pattern to look for feature files with.
 If not specified, looks for `*.feature` files in the path configured in the test runner